 With a voracious mind and an impactful presence, Didier continues to explore ways to apply his academic and creative background to his work with others.
 He is committed to advancing collective struggles towards equity and unity worldwide.
-With roots in Haiti, he lives in Los Angeles with his family.

 20th Anniversary Symposium: Imagining the Future of Family Philanthropy

 Posted on September 13, 2018 by Virginia M. Esposito, Carol S. Larson, Ayelet Baron, Sierra Clark, A. Sparks, Didier Sylvain, Farhad Ebrahimi, Kelly Chopus, Richard Woo, Mary Mountcastle

 Imagining the Future: Pursuing Excellence in Family Philanthropy

 Posted on March 15, 2018 by Didier Sylvain, Jason Born